Spectral asymmetry

 In mathematics and physics, the spectral asymmetry is the asymmetry in the distribution of the spectrum of eigenvalues of an operator.
-In mathematics, the spectral asymmetry arises in the study of elliptic operators on compact manifolds, and is given a deep meaning by the Atiyah-Singer index theorem.
+In mathematics, the spectral asymmetry arises in the study of elliptic operators on compact manifolds, and is given a deep meaning by the Atiyah-Patodi-Singer index theorem.
 In physics, it has numerous applications, typically resulting in a fractional charge due to the asymmetry of the spectrum of a Dirac operator.
 For example, the vacuum expectation value of the baryon number is given by the spectral asymmetry of the Hamiltonian operator.
 The spectral asymmetry of the confined quark fields is an important property of the chiral bag model.
 For fermions, it is known as the Witten index, and can be understood as describing the Casimir effect for fermions.